michaelsrichter/pdfocr/README.md

 docker run richtercloud/pdfocr https://toggl.com/landing/files/editable-invoice-template.pdf https://eastus.api.cognitive.microsoft.com/vision/v2.0/ocr <YOURKEY>
 ```
 The OCRURL can be any valid Azure Cognitive Services computer vision endpoint.

+### You can run it outside a container too.
+You will need Node JS and GraphicsMagick installed locally.

 ### To try it on Azure, you can use Azure Container Instances, like this:
 ```bash